Skip to main content

 amber (formerly amberSearch)

-amber is a vendor from Aachen that originally comes from the enterprise search space and since 2024 has expanded its portfolio with AI assistants and agents.
-The vendor reports more than 400 production installations.
+amber is a vendor from Aachen that originally comes from the enterprise search space and more recently expanded its portfolio with AI assistants and agents.
+The vendor reports more than 400 companies as customers (according to the provider).
 The platform combines classical full-text search with semantic search and LLM-driven answer generation.

-The platform is ISO 27001 certified and offered as both SaaS and on-premise.
-Pricing is on request and depends strongly on data volume and headcount.
+The platform is offered as both SaaS and on-premise.
+Standard plans are publicly listed; enterprise terms depend on data volume and number of users.

-Strengths: Deep enterprise search experience, large number of production installations, ISO 27001, flexible hosting options.
+Strengths: Deep enterprise search experience, large number of production installations, flexible hosting options.

 Limitations: Primarily search focused, chat and agent capabilities narrower than pure LLM platforms, less visible workflow automation.